BP settles oil spill-related claims with Halliburton, Transocean

-BP Plc has settled with oilfield services provider Halliburton Co and contract driller Transocean Ltd cross claims related to the 2010 Gulf of Mexico oil spill, the worst offshore disaster in U.S. history.

-BP still faces a potential fine of up to $13.7 billion under the U.S. Clean Water Act.
+BP still faces a potential fine of up to $13.7 billion (9 billion pounds) under the U.S. Clean Water Act.

 Transocean, which owned the Deepwater Horizon rig, had settled its Clean Water Act liability for $1 billion.
 The U.S. government never sued Halliburton under the Act, one person familiar with the case said.